UBPL/jive/README.md

 * Open Eclipse and select the cloned 'jive' folder as your workspace folder

-* Import plug-ins, fragments, and features.
+* Bulk import plug-ins and fragments.

 ** Select 'Import...' | 'Plug-ins and Fragments'.